What Happened On This Date in "Recent" Bonsai History?

 1923 -- Two minutes before noon, as all of the lunchtime cooking fires were going, the Great Kanto Earthquake (8.3 magnitude) struck the 2.5 million person capital city of Japan.
 Officially, 142,807 people died or were missing in the five-minute long quake, subsequent fire storm, and thirty-six foot high tidal wave in the main city and suburbs.
 Over 250 bridges were ignited by falling cinders.
 Three-quarters of Tokyo was destroyed; neighboring Yokohama was practically wiped out of existence.
 Ninety of the 237 total aftershocks occurred within the first twenty-four hours.
 In the two cities combined, nearly six hundred thousand dwellings were destroyed for an estimated loss of $2.8 billion dollars.
 Many landscape gardens were also damaged or destroyed, and at least two temples in the old capital of Kamakura (only a dozen miles away from Yokohama) were collapsed by the quake.

 Why this is important to us: [Near downtown Tokyo was the Kanda area, where bonsai were grown in the backyards.
 It was one of the areas gutted by the earthquake's firestorm.
 Following the disaster, the two-year-old Bonsai Promotion Group would be disbanded (but its magazine, Bonsai, would continue).
 Soon after the earthquake, a group of thirty families of professional growers from downtown Tokyo and now under the leadership of Ritaro Shimizu would go looking for a location with cleaner air and water.
 Having made a contract with Zensaku Kojima (a landlord and a member of the Diet) to borrow a lot, the group would purchase some land in a forest of stately Japanese red pines, cryptomeria, and cherry-trees which was overrun with grass.
 This was near Hikawa Shrine on the way to Nikko.
 There, about twenty miles (32 km) north-northwest of Tokyo and at an elevation of about 60' above sea level, they would clear an area of approximately thirty-one hectares (about 76 acres) in the northern part of Omiya Park, settle, and form a Bonsai Mura or Dwarf Tree Village.
 A carpenter, Kin-ichiro Kusakabe, would settle in and begin building houses.
 Shimizu, a bonsai master who had had a nursery in Tokyo, would establish the Village's first bonsai nursery in 1925.
 A monument to him would be raised in the town.
 Tomekichi Katō would be another of the founders there.
 The Bonsai Village would subsequently see the arrival and development of many enthusiasts who would go on to become experts of this art.
 One of the enthusiasts would be Bimei Chubachi, vice-mayor of Tokyo and a lawyer by profession, who would become a commercial dealer in bonsai at Omiya and help to further popularize the art.
 At one time on the city's outskirts, the Village would soon became part of Omiya due to rapid urbanization.
-And the town would be hailed as "the center of the bonsai universe" in Japan.] ( Tokyo by Don Briggs, 1969, 51st edition, pp. 82, 117-118; Japan, The Official Guide, Tokyo: Board of Tourist Industry, 1941, pp. 231, 296, 308, 540; Earthquake by Bryce Walker, Alexandria-VA: Time-Life Books, 1972, pg.
+And the town would be hailed as "the center of the bonsai universe" in Japan.
+The first two minutes of this video includes several photographs from the early years.] ( Tokyo by Don Briggs, 1969, 51st edition, pp. 82, 117-118; Japan, The Official Guide, Tokyo: Board of Tourist Industry, 1941, pp. 231, 296, 308, 540; Earthquake by Bryce Walker, Alexandria-VA: Time-Life Books, 1972, pg.
 152; Bonsai:Trees and Shrubs by Lynn R. Perry, NY: The Ronald Press, 1964, pg.
 67; unattributed article "Bonsai of Omiya" in Bonsai Magazine, BCI, June 1973, pg.
 10; Bonsai by Deborah R. Koreshoff, Brisbane: Boolarong Publications, 1984, pp. 9-10; Bonsai by Susan M. Resnick, Boston: Little, Brown and Company, 1992, pg.
 17; "Profile of a Bonsai Internationalist: Saburo Kato" by Ted Tsukiyama, Bonsai Magazine, BCI, May/June 1990, pg.
 21; "Bonsai Personality -- Kyuzo Murata" by Dr. Juyne Tayson, International Bonsai Digest Bicentennial Edition, 1976, pg.
 13; Personal e-mail correspondance between Yukio Murata (Kyuzo's grandson) and RJB on 12/24/2004.)

 1938 -- Dan Barton was born in Hong Kong, the last of thirteen children.
 [He would first acquire an interest in bonsai in 1969, but would never have any formal training and would be essentially self-taught.
 He would be fortunate in having been trained and qualified in the first instance, as an art teacher, and, later in graphic design with Applied Photography being his main subject.
 He would be a Senior Lecturer at the Bristol Polytechnic (now the University of the West of England) and finally would be graduated to Head of the Photographic Department.
 Dan would, for over 25 years, serve as a judge for Bonsai at the Chelsea Flower Show and numerous other Royal Horticultural Society shows.
 He would receive three Awards for photographs of bonsai trees exhibited at the International Bonsai and Suiseki Exhibition, Osaka, Japan, including the major Award for 1989.
 His first work on bonsai, The Bonsai Book: The Definitive Illustrated Guide, would be published in 1989 by Ebury Press and would be re-printed several times (with a Spanish translation by 2006).
 Dan would be a Founder of the Association of British Bonsai Artists (2000), The Bristol Bonsai Society, and The Classical Bonsai Circle.
 He would create several national Bonsai events such as "The Joy of Bonsai" and "Bonsai UK Exhibition" (BUKEX).
 He would also receive many other International awards for bonsai.
 Dan would be made a Member of the British Bonsai Roll of Honour (by FoBBS) for contributions to the furtherance of Bonsai within Britain and he would be honoured in 2006 by the Association of British Bonsai Artists (ABBA) with their "Most Prestigious Award."
 He would be a guest bonsai demonstrator at numerous Bonsai Conventions in the U.K., most of the European countries, and in America on numerous occasions.
 In the twenty-first century, he would extend his interests to making individually handcrafted stoneware pots for bonsai with his wife, Cecilia, and they would market these pots under the business name of "Esoteric Pots."
 The couple would have four children (one deceased) and five grandchildren by 2008.]